Chess: Titles and rankings

 The above titles are known as "open" titles, obtainable by both men and women.
 There are also separate women-only titles: Woman Grandmaster (WGM), Woman International Master (WIM), Woman FIDE Master (WFM) and Woman Candidate Master (WCM).
-These require a performance level approximately 200 rating points below their respective open titles, and their continued existence has sometimes been controversial.
-Beginning with Nona Gaprindashvili in 1978, a number of women have earned the open GM title: 40 as of July 2023.
+These require a performance level approximately 200 rating points below their respective open titles.
+The continued existence of women-only titles has been debated; critics, including former world championship challenger Judit Polgár, have argued that separate titles are unnecessary and reinforce gender distinctions rather than competitive standards.
+Beginning with Nona Gaprindashvili in 1978, a number of women have earned the open GM title: 44 as of July 2026.

 FIDE also awards titles for arbiters and trainers.
 (Note: Section "06.
 Regulations for the Titles of Arbiters" in FIDE Handbook) (Note: Section "07.
 Regulations for the Titles of Trainers" in FIDE Handbook) International titles are also awarded to composers and solvers of chess problems and to correspondence chess players (by the International Correspondence Chess Federation).
 National chess organizations may also award titles.

 History

 Origins

 Sasanian Empire King Khosrow I sits on his throne before the chessboard, while his vizir and the Indian envoy Deva Sharma, probably sent by the Maukhari King Śarvavarman of Kannauj, are playing chess.
 Shahnama, 10th century AD.

 Texts referring to the origins of chess date from the beginning of the seventh century.
 Three are written in Pahlavi (Middle Persian) and one, the Harshacharita, is in Sanskrit.
 One of these texts, the Chatrang-namak, represents one of the earliest written accounts of chess.
 The narrator Bozorgmehr explains that Chatrang, "Chess" in Pahlavi, was introduced to Persia by 'Dewasarm, a great ruler of India' during the reign of Khosrow I:

 Dewasarm has fashioned this chatrang after the likeness of a battle, and in its likeness are two supreme rulers after the likeness of Kings (shah), with the essentials of rooks (rukh) to right and to left, with Counsellor (farzin) in the likeness of a commander of the champions, with the Elephant (pil) in the likeness of the commander of the rearguard, with Horse (asp) in the likeness of the commander of the cavalry, with the Footsoldier (piyadak) in the likeness of so many infantry in the vanguard of the battle.